How to Start a Business in Kansas:

 General partnerships enjoy few initial costs and are easy to organize.
 Partners are taxed on their share of the profits.
 In the event of a partner's death, the general partnership may be reformed or dissolved.
 Registration with the Secretary of State is optional.

 Sole proprietorships are owned and controlled by one person who receives all the profits and is responsible for any debts incurred.
 Profits are taxed at the owner's individual income tax rate.
 Sole proprietorships in Kansas do not require paperwork and have minimal startup and/or maintenance fees.

 The state of Kansas does not require sole proprietors to register with the Secretary of State.

 Articles of Incorporation for Corporations

 Articles of Organization for Limited Liability Company (LLC)

 How much does it cost to register a business in Kansas?

-What permits do I need to start a business in Kansas?
+What permits do I need when starting a business in Kansas?

 Certain professionals and industries require licenses and permits before they can operate.
 Visit Kansas Business One Stop to find the relevant licensing organizations for your industry and/or business activities.
 You may also need to obtain local permits/licenses.
 Contact your local municipality to learn more.